 - Lightweight cars derived from recycled materials

 As the standard of living continues to increase, it has become a challenge for people to keep up with the daily expenses and bills.
-Car owners have the additional responsibility to pay for maintenance and gasoline costs.
+Car owners have the additional responsibility to pay for maintenance and petrol costs.

 - Reliable passenger safety features